fyfirman/eko-docs/src/content/docs/getting-started/quickstart.md

 # Quick Start Guide

-This guide demonstrates using Eko in different environments through practical examples.

-## Basic Node.js Example

-Let's create a simple workflow that lists directory contents and saves them to a file.
-This example will demonstrate core Eko concepts including workflow generation, inspection, and execution.

-### 1. Environment Setup
+This guide will walk you through creating your first Eko workflow in a Node.js environment.
+While Eko also offers powerful browser automation capabilities (which we'll explore in the [Browser Extension Guide](browser-extension.md)), starting with Node.js provides the clearest introduction to core concepts.

+## Setting Up Your Environment

-First, create a new project and install Eko:
+Let's start by creating a new project and installing Eko:

 ```bash
 mkdir eko-demo